 - Age Group Co-ordinators

-- People who contribute to Club canteen, working bees, family days and social events
+- People who contribute to Club canteen, BBQ, family days and social events

-- People who contribute to Zone events and tournaments
+- People who contribute to regional events and tournaments

-This policy aims to provide guiding principles to follow for:
+This policy aims to provide guiding principles to follow so that:

 - Staff and volunteers working at Hawthorn Hockey Club have work that is safe, significant, fulfilling, valued and appreciated.